Top Nigerian president aide, state governor test positive for coronavirus

 Kyari travelled to Germany in early March with a delegation of other Nigerian officials for meetings with engineering and industrial giant Siemens AG.
 It is unclear if he self-isolated upon his return to Nigeria.
 Germany has reported some 27,000 cases of coronavirus and 114 deaths from the pandemic.

 A presidency spokesman did not comment on whether Buhari has been tested.
-The president, 77, has undisclosed medical ailments and spent five months in London for treatments in 2017.
+The president, 77, has undisclosed medical ailments and spent five months in London for treatment in 2017.

 Later on Tuesday, a Bauchi state government spokesman said Governor Bala Mohammed had also been diagnosed with coronavirus and was in quarantine.